wp-plugins/video-thumbnails/readme.txt

 == Changelog ==

+= 1.0.9 =
+* More work on fixing the duplicate image bug

 = 1.0.8 =
-* Addressed another bug that could create duplicate images when updating a post
+* (Attempted to) fix another bug that could create duplicate images when updating a post

 = 1.0.7 =
 * Fixed a bug that could create duplicate images on auto-save